xtnded/codextended/README.md

 apt-get install libssl-dev
 apt-get install libcurl4-openssl-dev

-[If you're on x86_64 then you would add :i386 after the package]
+[If you're on x86_64 then you would add :i386 after the library packages ]

 Run build.sh